 ABSTRACT

-Aims: This study investigates the interplay between specific trace elements—zinc (Zn), copper (Cu), iron (Fe), and selenium (Se)—in newly diagnosed drug-sensitive tuberculosis (DSTB) and drug-resistant tuberculosis (DRTB) patients compared to a control group without tuberculosis in selected health facilities Oyo State, Nigeria.
+Objective: This study investigates the interplay between specific trace elements particularly —zinc (Zn), copper (Cu), iron (Fe), and selenium (Se)—in newly diagnosed drug-sensitive tuberculosis (DSTB) and drug-resistant tuberculosis (DRTB) patients compared to a control group without tuberculosis admitted in selected health facilities in Oyo State, Nigeria.

-Methodology: Serum samples of participants who were categorized as DRTB, DSTB and control TB negative were analyzed for selenium, copper, iron and zinc levels using atomic absorption spectrometry.
-Using structured questionnaire, information on the socio-demography (e.g. age, gender, access to potable water, food etc.) of the participants was obtained.
-Results of the study were analyzed using descriptive (frequency, mean, standard deviation) and inferential (analysis of variance Turkey’s HSD post hoc, Pearson’s correlation coefficient) statistics.
+Methodology: Serum samples of study participants who were categorized as DRTB, DSTB and non-TB were analyzed for selenium, copper, iron and zinc levels using atomic absorption spectrometry.
+Using structured questionnaire, information on the socio-demography (e.g. age, gender, access to potable water, food etc.) of the participants were also analyzed to see the relationship with trace elements.
+Descriptive (frequency, mean, standard deviation) and inferential (analysis of variance Turkey’s HSD post hoc, Pearson’s correlation coefficient) analysis was performed to compare variation of trace elements in different health conditions .
 Significant level was considered at P<0.05.

 Result: Zn, Fe, Se and Cu concentrations of Control group and tuberculosis patients were statistically significant P<0.001 and extremely weak correction existed in elements within the study groups with no statistical significant P>0.05 except in iron and copper of DRTB P<0.05.
-Conclusion: The study reveals that low levels of serum zinc, iron, and selenium are linked to tuberculosis, with more significant deficiencies noted in cases of drug-resistant tuberculosis (DRTB) and further indicating that micronutrients may act as valuable biomarkers for assessing a patient’s response to tuberculosis treatment, highlighting the significance of trace elements in distinguishing between drug-sensitive tuberculosis (DSTB) and DRTB at the diagnostic stage.
+Conclusion: The study reveals that, compared to non-TB, low levels of serum zinc, iron, copper and selenium are linked to DSTB with more deficiencies are associated for drug-resistant tuberculosis (DRTB).
+This study highlighting that the mentioned micronutrients might act as valuable biomarkers for assessing a patient’s response to tuberculosis treatment with distinguishing betweenDSTB and DRTB at the diagnostic stage.

 Keywords: trace elements; Drug-resistant tuberculosis; drug-sensitive tuberculosis, Atomic absorption spectrophotometry; Oyo